GSA/fpki-guides/pages/PIV FAQs.md

 The PIV-I Card logical data model is the same as the PIV Card logical data model, as defined in [FIPS 201-2](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) Section 4.1.5.1 and further detailed in  [NIST SP 800-73-4](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
 <br /><br /><br />

-### 3.9 Can the PIV-I Card Logical Data Model be extended?
+### 3.9 Can The PIV-I Card Logical Data Model Be Extended?

 * **Yes -** The PIV-I Card logical data model can be extended in the same way as the PIV Card logical data model, as defined in [FIPS 201-2](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) Section 4.1.5.1.
 The PIV-I Card logical data model may be extended using the optional data defined within  [NIST SP 800-73-4] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
 <br /><br /><br />